PreciousChicken/blog/content/posts/apollo-server-docker-container.md

 docker build -t preciouschicken-apollo .
 ```

-Docker will pull down the parent image and run through the Dockerfile.
+If you encounter a [permissions error](https://stackoverflow.com/q/48957195), then try again but prefix your Docker commands with `sudo`.
+Assuming you encounter no errors, Docker should pull down the parent image and run through the Dockerfile.

 The *-t* option names the image created, in this case as *preciouschicken-apollo*.
 To confirm success all images created can be listed with: